EL-SHERIEF/group/GroupTherapyWebApp-main/SETUP_AUTH.md

 - Session-based authentication with expiry
 - Environment variable configuration
 - IP tracking for login attempts
-- HTTPS in production (automatic on Replit)
+- HTTPS in production (automatic on Vercel)

 ## Changing Admin Password

 To change the admin password:

-1. Update `ADMIN_PASSWORD` in your `.env` or Replit Secrets
+1. Update `ADMIN_PASSWORD` in your `.env` or Vercel Environment Variables
 2. Delete the existing admin user from the database
 3. Run `npm run seed-admin` again

-## Migration to PostgreSQL

-Currently using in-memory storage.
-To migrate to PostgreSQL:

-1. Provision PostgreSQL database in Replit
+## Database Setup with Supabase

+To set up the database:

+1. Create a Supabase project at [supabase.com](https://supabase.com)
+2. Go to Settings > Database and copy the connection string
+3. Add the connection string as `DATABASE_URL` in Vercel Environment Variables
-2. Run database migrations: `npx drizzle-kit push`
+4. Run database migrations: `npx drizzle-kit push`
-3. Update `server/storage.ts` to use Drizzle ORM instead of in-memory maps
-4. Run seed script to create admin user in database
+5. Run seed script to create admin user in database